m7yash/SimpleLinearRegression/README.md

 ## Linear Regression
 Definition: Linear regression is a linear approach for modelling the relationship between a scalar response and one or more explanatory variables.

-Use in Supervised Machine Learning: the model will find the best fit linear line between the variables.
+Use in Supervised Machine Learning: The model will find the best fit linear line between the variables.

 Note about Program: This includes both key statistics and a regression report.
 It can also extrapolate future values!